VLikhanov/fax-rest-apis/README.md

 ### `/versions/` Directory

 #### Purpose
-- Archives historical versions of APIs for reference.
+- Archives historical versions of REST APIs for reference.

 #### Format & Content
 - Contains only **OpenAPI 3.x** files and changelogs.

+---

+### **Changelog**

+A single `CHANGELOG.md` file in the root directory contains changes for all APIs, providing a unified change history across the entire Retarus Cloud Fax API suite.

 ---